montgomerysamantha/LateNites/README.md

 hard to chat with the townsfolk after 8:00 PM.

 Potential Future Features:
-- Add click events for doors, make door entry more robust and less erratic
 - Config file for buildings to be locked/unlocked
 - Unlock ALL doors, regardless of heart levels
 - Keep doors unlocked on special event days (Flower dance, Halloween, Winter Festival, and others)